 Since 1989, a new class of antipsychotics (atypical antipsychotics) has been used.
 At clinically effective doses, none (or very few) of these neurological side effects of traditional antipsychotics, which often affect the extrapyramidal nerve tracts, are observed.

-Clozapine (Clozaril), the first of the new class, is the only agent that has been shown to be effective where other antipsychotics have failed.
+Clozapine (Clozaril), the first of the new class, is the only agent that has been shown to be effective in situations where other antipsychotics have failed.
 Its use is not associated with extrapyramidal side effects, but it does produce other side effects, including a possible decrease in the number of white blood cells.
-Therefore, the blood needs to be monitored every week during the first six months of treatment and then every two weeks to catch this side effect early if it occurs.
+Therefore, blood cell counts need to be monitored every week during the first six months of treatment and then every two weeks to detect this side effect early if it occurs.

 Other atypical antipsychotics include risperidone (Risperdal), olanzapine (Zyprexa), quetiapine (Seroquel), ziprasidone (Geodon), aripiprazole (Abilify), paliperidone (Invega), asenapine (Saphris), iloperidone (Fanapt), and lurasidone (Latuda).
 The use of these medications has allowed successful treatment and release back to their homes and the community for many people suffering from schizophrenia.